 If you want to get more CoQ10, it’s a good idea to eat more meat, fish, and whole grains.
 But keep in mind that even though these foods contain CoQ10, dietary sources just won’t boost your body’s levels enough to make an impact on your migraine frequency.

 So if changing your diet isn’t the best way to get more CoQ10, what is?
 If you’re thinking “supplements,” you’re right.

 CoQ10 supplements are available in many forms, including solid tablets, liquid-filled capsules, powders, and even gummies.
-If you’re taking CoQ10 to prevent migraines, you’ll want to get a supplement with a dosage of at least 100-150 mg.
+If you’re taking CoQ10 to prevent migraine attacks, you’ll want to get a supplement with a dosage of at least 100-150 mg.
 So far, no studies have shown a benefit to taking more than 300 mg a day.

 Most people won’t see side effects from taking CoQ10 supplements.
 Some people do experience a burning sensation in the mouth, diarrhea, loss of appetite, or nausea, but these side effects aren’t common.

 Generally, prescription medications are more likely to come with side effects than supplements, but medications also tend to be more effective.
-Everyone has their own limits when it comes to side effects, but you don’t have to give up on treating your migraines if you want to avoid them.
+Everyone has their own limits when it comes to side effects, but you don’t have to give up on treating your migraine if you want to avoid them.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
-If you have any questions or concerns, please talk to your doctor.
+If you have any questions or concerns, please talk to your medical provider.

 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.